Success Stories

 The Tribal Solutions for Youth Affected by Adverse Childhood Experiences (ACE) pilot research project breaks new ground by partnering with tribal communities to identify sources of strength and resiliency to address the impact of ACE.

-Since its inception in 1999, the Circle of Harmony (COH) has sought to fill gaps in knowledge about HIV infection.
-Experts familiar with HIV infection, risk factors associated with infection, and Native communities have been recruited to present at the conference.
-Health care workers, substance abuse counselors, Community Health Representatives, educators, and others who work directly with Native Americans were invited and encouraged to attend the conference.
-Tribal leaders were also encouraged to attend to learn about factors that put their own community members at risk of HIV infection.
+Since its inception in 1999, the Circle of Harmony (COH) has sought to fill gaps in knowledge about HIV infection and associated risk factors, with experts from the field being recruited to present at the conference.
+Health care workers, substance use counselors, Community Health Representatives, health educators, and others who work directly with American Indians, Alaska Native, and Native Hawaiians are invited and encouraged to attend the conference.
+Tribal leaders are also encouraged to attend to learn about factors that put their own community members at risk of HIV infection.

 Finding Balance and Kinship in ToP Methods: An Interview with Albuquerque Area Indian Health Board